aaltonewmedia/physcomp.newmedia.dog/content/2025/val/final-project/index.md

 <hr>

-# Apology Jacket Working Progress
+# Apology Jacket Working Process

 I decided to choose Apology Jacket because I’m more confident in it (and it received more reactions from my classmates).